Social Media Best Practices

 Best Practices for Posting

-• Use a mix of photos and links.
-Text-only and video posts generally do not reach large audiences, so they should be used sparingly.
-Photos reach the largest audiences.
+- Use a mix of photos and links.
+Text-only and long-form video posts generally do not reach large audiences, so they should be used sparingly.
+Photos and photo galleries reach the largest audiences.

-• Keep it short and sweet.
-Posts should rarely be longer than 2–3 sentences.
+- Keep it short and sweet.
+Posts should rarely be longer than two to three sentences.

-• When you copy-and-paste a link into a post, Facebook automatically recognizes it and turns it into a link with a thumbnail and headline.
-All you need is a sentence or two of teaser text.
+- When you copy-and-paste a link into a post, Facebook automatically recognizes it and turns it into a link with a thumbnail and headline.
+All you need is a sentence or two of teaser text for the caption.
 Delete the URL from the text once the image is rendered.

-• When posting a link, make sure a good thumbnail displays.
-If it doesn’t, you can click “Upload Image” to add a custom thumbnail.
+- When posting a link, make sure a good thumbnail displays.
+If it doesn’t, you can click “Upload Image” to add a custom thumbnail or upload an image and include the link in the caption.

-• Tag other Facebook users, especially other ISU units, whenever possible.
-(You can do this by typing “@User Name,” and a drop-down menu of possible tags will pop up.)
+- Tag other Facebook users, especially other ISU units, whenever relevant.
+You can do this by typing “@User Name,” and a drop-down menu of possible tags will pop up.

-• Consider repeatable themes, such as “Throwback Thursday” (posting photos from the archives) or points of pride associated with your unit or ISU broadly.
+- Consider repeatable themes, such as "throwback" posts featuring archival photos or points of pride associated with your unit or ISU broadly.

-• Photo albums are a great way to engage.
+- Photo albums are a great way to engage.
 It’s best to keep an album to fewer than 20 photos, so users get all the way through.
+Be sure to add alt text for the mages to ensure accessibility.
 For larger albums, consider creating a Flickr account for your unit, which gives the flexibility to post large volumes of full-size, high-resolution images.

 Facebook video

-• If you choose to post a video to your Page, upload a native video file .
-A video file uploaded directly to your Page will auto play in News Feed, increasing views.
+- If you choose to post a video to your Page, upload a native video file .
+A video file uploaded directly to your Page will auto play in the feed, increasing views.
 A YouTube link will not auto play.

 Facebook Live